 Adrenal dysfunction is also a common contributor to the root of brain fog.
 This can be attributed to Adrenaline and cortisol imbalances, which in combination with DHEA precursors can lead people who are having symptoms of depression or anxiety or seemingly related mental health issues.
 Stress hormones can be responsible for keeping patients alert during stressful situations and the stress response fails to stop when the stress ceases.
 The adrenals become overloaded and brain function becomes foggy.

-Chronic Fatigue Syndrome is a malfunction of the pituitary gland which regulates all hormones.
+Chronic Fatigue Syndrome is a malfunction of the pituitary gland which regulates all your hormones.
 When there is a disruption in the system, brain fog identified as poor concentration does not respond to sleep, so tiredness along with other sleep issues, joint pain and stiffness; headaches, weight gain and digestive problems plague the patient.

 Though the average age to go through menopause in America is 51, symptoms can vary from woman-to-woman and include anything like night sweats or weight gain.
 Many also report feeling forgetful or having general brain fog making concentrating difficult; this may be caused by hormone changes during perimenopause when menstrual periods stop.